UltraDeveloper7/Foodies/README.md

 - Express.js
 - Handlebars.js
 - Express Sessions
-- MongoDB (for data storage)
+- SQLite (for data storage)
 - Bootstrap (for responsive design)

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
 - Node.js and npm installed
-- MongoDB installed and running
+- SQLite installed and running

 ## Installation
 1. Clone the repository: